Who Asks the Question

 And yet.

 A neural network optimizes for a loss function.
 It adjusts parameters to minimize the distance between its output and a target defined externally — by training data, by reward models, by human rankers, by the mathematical specification of the loss function itself.
-Whether the network experiences something during this process is now, genuinely, an open question.
+Whether the network experiences anything during this is now, genuinely, an open question.

 VI.
 The Question as Proof of Work